-My last long-term job was at a firm of solicitors in Paisley.
+My last long-term job was at a firm of solicitors.
 At my interview I somehow left my handbag open, dropped it and out popped my feminine hygiene products, in full view of everyone in the very busy reception area.
 The male junior turned around, looked and then looked away.
 He probably doesn’t even remember that but I’m still cringing so hard.

 Don’t put up with too many personal questions

 I used to work at an office that won the prestigious Law Firm Of The Year Award.
 So you would think it’s a great place to work, right?
 Wrong!
 During my interview at that delightful office, I was asked way too many personal questions.
 Do I smoke?
 Because he doesn’t employ smokers.
 Do I live with my parents?
 I did at that point.
 Good, he liked that.
 Do I have any ambitions?
 Because he doesn’t hire people who aren’t ambitious.
 Do I have a boyfriend?
 I did.
 What does he do for a living?
 What do my parents do for a living?
 What do my siblings do for a living?
 STOP!
 That should have been a red flag right there and I ignored it.
 If people do this at your interview, they will continue to do it while you’re working there and unless you like people watching your every damn move, it’s not going to go well.
 I left four years down the line because when I had a UTI, he started making a note of how many times I visited the toilet and for how long and criticised my mannerisms when I eat, amongst other things.
 Don’t be afraid to walk out of an interview if this happens.